I grew up playing, watching, and talking about hockey.

 After he was asleep again, I realized he was right.
 Yes, my team had lost, and yes, I was disappointed, but things were OK.

 I was lucky to be married to a woman who put up with my playoff craziness.
 I was lucky to have a son who wanted to be involved in that craziness.
 I was a lucky man.

-In the light of that, playoff pains seemed rather insignificant.
+In light of that, playoff pains seemed rather insignificant.
 There would be another season.
-I will get just as excited for it as I’ve done in the past, and this time, I’ll share it with my son.
+I will get just as excited about it as I’ve done in the past, and this time, I’ll share it with my son.
 And watching the Rangers win together will be sweeter than it could ever have been to watch them win alone.